w3c/wot-binding-templates/registry-requirements.md

     - It breaks interoperability otherwise
     - We should avoid confusing users, i.e. which binding should I use?
     - It would complicate implementations
-  - TODO: Clarify what happens when two ecosystems like OCF and LwM2M both use CoAP binding.
+  - DISCUSS: Clarify what happens when two ecosystems like OCF and LwM2M both use CoAP binding.
 The initial thinking is to register them as separate entries but clarify what they use from CoAP binding.
 A layered registry can be thought of as similar to language tags with `en` extending to `en-us` and `en-uk`, where the tags and entries are different but the association with `en` is expressed in the id.
 In our case, this would be `coap-ocf` and `coap-lwm2m`.
 A higher-level binding SHOULD NOT override or conflict with a lower-level binding, and this should be verified by the custodian, e.g., `cov:method` in CoAP binding should not be turned into `cov:operation` in the higher-level binding.
 The namespace (prefix and its values) defined in a binding CANNOT be redefined in any other binding.
-- In a TD, a binding SHOULD be identifiable by the elements in a form such as `href`, `contentType`, `subprotocol`, or other terms.
-Alternative: In a TD, a binding SHOULD be identifiable by the elements in a form or connection information (base etc.) (This alternative seems to have more consensus).
+- In a TD, a binding SHOULD be identifiable by the terms in a form such as `href`, `contentType`, `subprotocol`, or connection information found in the root of the TD.
   - Reasons Behind the Requirement:
     - This avoids conflicts that are mentioned in the previous requirement
   - TODO: These terms should be refined based on the additions/changes to the TD 2.0 mechanism.
 E.g. introducing a `protocol` term, or restrictions on URI scheme and `subprotocol` combination, data mapping etc.
-  - TODO: We need to clarify whether the URI scheme and the media type MUST be registered in IANA first.
+  - DISCUSS: We need to clarify whether the URI scheme and the media type MUST be registered in IANA first.
     - Provisional registration could reduce the overhead.
 Any new conflicting ones would bring up a discussion but it can still result in "our" provisional getting demoted.
     - Pros: more stable.
 Cons: More overhead and work
-  - TODO: How to identify a higher-level binding in the form
+  - DISCUSS: How to identify a higher-level binding in the form
 - A binding that uses a protocol MUST map at least one WoT operation (`op` keyword values such as `readproperty`) to a protocol message and vice versa
   - Reasons Behind the Requirement:
     - Otherwise, it is not binding the protocol to WoT and cannot be useful.